Family of Imran Khan: Parents

-Khan was born in Lahore, the only son of Ikramullah Khan Niazi, a civil engineer, and his wife Shaukat Khanum the daughter of Ahmad Hassan Khan.
-Khan in his childhood and youth was a quiet and shy boy.
-Khan grew up with his four sisters in relatively affluent (upper middle-class) circumstances and received a privileged education.
-Khan's parents were moderate and practicing Muslims.
+Ikramullah Khan Niazi

-Khan's father, Ikramullah Khan Niazi, was born in Mianwali on 24 April 1922.
-He was a civil engineer who graduated from the Imperial College London in 1946.
+Imran Khan's father, Ikramullah Khan Niazi, was born in Mianwali on 24 April 1922.
+He was a civil engineer who graduated from the Imperial College London in 1946 and was a student of the IMechE.
 Ikramullah was a staunch supporter of the Pakistan Movement during the days of the British Raj and was "fiercely anti-colonial"; he would tell off local waiters at the Lahore Gymkhana Club who would speak to him in English.
 He worked in the Pakistan Public Works Department.
 He was also a philanthropist, founding a charity called the Pakistan Educational Society which "funded the university education of underprivileged but talented children."
-Ikramullah Niazi served as a board member of the Shaukat Khanum Memorial Cancer Hospital & Research Centre during his later years.
-He died on 19 March 2008 at the age of 85 from pneumonia, after a protracted illness for which he was being treated at Shaukat Khanum cancer hospital.
+Ikramullah Niazi served as a board member of the Shaukat Khanum Memorial Cancer Hospital & Research Centre (SKMCH&RC) in his later years.
+He died on 19 March 2008 at the age of 85 from pneumonia, after a protracted illness for which he was being treated at SKMCH&RC.
 He is buried at the family's ancestral graveyard in Mianwali.

-He was one of the hundreds of people Zulfiqar Ali Bhutto had removed from civil service on corruption charges.
+Shaukat Khanum

+Imran's mother, Shaukat Khanum, was a housewife.
+Born in 1922 in Jullundur to Ahmed Hassan Khan (1880-1955) and Amir Bano (1885-1985), she belonged to a Burki Pashtun family.
+She was the youngest child and had one brother, Ahmed Raza, and two sisters: Iqbal Bano, the wife of Wajid Ali Khan Burki and mother of cricketer Javed Burki, and Naema Khanum, the wife of Jahangir Khan and mother of cricketer Majid Khan.

+Imran credits his mother as having played a deep influential role in his upbringing.
+Recalling that he grew up with religion, with his mother teaching him Islamic history through bedtime stories.
+She told him tales of Moses and Pharaoh, Joseph and his brothers, and the life of the Islamic Prophet Muhammad, each carrying a moral lesson.

+One story that deeply resonated with Imran was about an elderly Meccan who wanted to convert to Islam because his entire clan had done so but admitted that he was too old to change his habits.
+The Prophet Muhammad advised him, "Tell the truth.
+That is the one thing you need to be a Muslim."

+She also shared how her father, Ahmed Hassan Khan, modeled his life after the Prophet, with Ahmed often saying, "This is what the Prophet did," even in small habits like his fondness for honey and dates.

-Khan's mother, Shaukat Khanum, was a housewife.
-She was born in Jalandhar, before the partition of India.
-He credits his mother as having played a deep influential role in his upbringing.
-In 1985, she died due to cancer.
-The helplessness and personal experience of seeing his mother diagnosed with cancer, which became the cause of her death, motivated Khan to build a cancer hospital in Pakistan where those who could not afford expensive care could be treated well.
+In 1985, she died at the age of 63 due to cancer.
+The helplessness and personal experience of seeing his mother diagnosed with cancer, motivated Khan to build a cancer hospital in Pakistan where those who could not afford expensive care could be treated well.
 In 1994, the Shaukat Khanum Memorial Cancer Hospital & Research Centre was founded by Khan in Lahore, and named in memory of his mother.
 A second Shaukat Khanum cancer hospital has been inaugurated in Peshawar, while plans are underway for a third hospital to be located in Karachi.